jeanslack/Videomass/README.md

-# **Videomass** is a cross-platform graphical interface for FFmpeg and youtube-dl.
+# **Videomass** is a cross-platform GUI for FFmpeg and youtube-dl.
 Videomass provides a graphical interface to create presets and write profiles in order to use [FFmpeg](https://www.ffmpeg.org/) without limits on formats and codecs with wide automation capabilities.
 Among the various tools it also includes a graphical interface for the famous video downloader [youtube_dl](http://ytdl-org.github.io/youtube-dl/).

-Check out the full list of features: https://jeanslack.github.io/Videomass/features.html
+Check out all the features here: https://jeanslack.github.io/Videomass/features.html

+# Installing and Updating

-## Requirements
+### Requirements
 - [Python ~=3.7](https://www.python.org/)
 - [wxPython4](https://wxpython.org/)
 - [PyPubSub](https://pypi.org/project/PyPubSub/)